stellarbeat/js-stellar-node-connector/readme.md

 * LISTENING_PORT=11625
 * RECEIVE_TRANSACTION_MSG=true //will the Connection class emit Transaction messages
 * RECEIVE_SCP_MSG=true //will the Connection class emit SCP messages
 * MAX_FLOOD_CAPACITY=200 //flow control of flood messages.
 E.g. 200 flood messages need to be processed before peer sends more.
+Flow control is enabled when local and remote nodes have an overlay version >= 20

 ### Example: Connect to a node